 Domestic violence in Pakistan has been labelled an endemic social and public health problem – and the numbers support it.
-Just over 24 per cent of women and girls report physical and/or sexual violence in their lifetime.
-Statistics on child marriage – those married before age 18 – aren’t any better at 21 per cent.
-And looking at the country’s Global Gender Gap Index Ranking, they’re at the bottom of the pile, ranking number 151 of 153.
+Just over 24 per cent of women and girls report physical or sexual violence, or both, in their lifetime.
+Statistics on child marriage – those married before age 18 – aren't any better at 21 per cent.
+And looking at the country's Global Gender Gap Index Ranking, they're at the bottom of the pile, ranking number 151 of 153.

 For Noor, the eldest of four children, escape came from knowledge, determination and not settling for the societal norm.